NeuralEnsemble/neuralensemble-docker/simulation/README.md

 Note that this image does not provide an X11 graphical environment, so GUI tools will not work;
 use the `neuralensemble/simulationx` image if you need X11.

+## Documentation

+For documentation of the simulation tools installed in the image, see http://neuralensemble.org/projects/